Skip to main content

 cd ~

-Use of the Aerospike Spark Connector requires a valid feature key.
-The notebooks assume this is located at /etc/aerospike/features.conf.
-Make sure your feature key is locally available, and if it is not located as above, modify the AS_FEATURE_KEY_PATH variable at the head of the notebook.
-You may need to run
+You need a valid feature key to use the Aerospike Spark Connector.
+The notebooks assume that the feature key is located at /etc/aerospike/features.conf.
+Make sure your feature key is locally available.
+If not located at /etc/aerospike/features.conf, modify the AS_FEATURE_KEY_PATH variable at the head of the notebook.
+You may need to run the following:

 sudo mkdir /etc/aerospike